kristendaya/kristendaya/README.md

  # KRISTEN DAYA LEE

-A junior web developer
+A junior web developer in Korea

-Currently living in Korea

-recently in Chatbot project
+interested in Chatbot,AI,web develop,